Vector dark energy and high-z massive clusters: The Data

 \subsection{Simulations}

 We wanted to estimate the probability of finding massive clusters at $z>1$ in the VDE scenario compared to the \LCDM$\;$one by means of CDM only $N$-body simulations.
 For this purpose, we chose to use a suitably modified version of the publicly available GADGET-2 tree-PM code \citep{Springel:2005}, which had to take into account the different expansion history that characterizes the two cosmologies.
 In \Tab{tab:cosmoparam} we show the cosmological parameters used in the different simulations.
-For the VDE model, we have used the value of $\Omega_M$ provided by the best fit to SNIa data; the remaining cosmological parameters have been obtained by a fit to the WMAP7 CMB data of the model. $w_0$ denotes the present value of the equation of state parameter of dark energy.
+For the VDE model, we have used the value of $\Omega_M$ provided by the best fit SNIa and then we have fitted WMAP7 in order to obtain the remaining cosmological parameters. $w_0$ denotes the present value of the equation of state parameter of dark energy.
 For \LCDM\ we used the Multidark Simulation \citep{Prada:2011} cosmological parameters with a WMAP7 $\sigma_8$ normalization \citep{Wmap:2011}.
-In addition, we also simulated a \LCDM-vde model, which implements the VDE values for $\Omega_M$ and $\sigma_8$ in an otherwise standard \LCDM\ picture.
-Although this model is certainly ruled out by current cosmological constraints, it provides nonetheless an interesting case study that allows us to disentangle the effects of these two cosmological parameters on structure formation in the VDE model. \\ We chose to run a total of eight $512^3$ particles simulations summarized in \Tab{tab:settings} and explained below:
+We also introduced a so called \LCDM-vde model, which is a standard \LCDM\ one implementing the same $\Omega_M$ and $\sigma_8$ as VDE.
+Although this cosmology is non-viable and ruled out by experimental data, its study allows us to disentangle and higlight the effect of the increased matter density and of matter perturbations normalization on our findings. \\ We chose to run a total of eight $512^3$ particles simulations summarized in \Tab{tab:settings} and explained below:

 \begin{itemize} \item a VDE (and a \LCDM\ started with the same seed for the phases of the initial conditions) simulation in a 500 \hMpc$\;$box, \item a second VDE (and again corresponding \LCDM) simulation in a 1 \hGpc$\;$box, \item two more VDE simulations with a different random seed, one in a 500 \hMpc$\;$ and one in a 1 \hGpc$\;$box, as a check for the influence of cosmic variance, \item two \LCDM-vde simulations in a 500 \hMpc\ and a 1000 \hMpc\ box. \end{itemize}